mpostol/ASMD/README.md

 Projects can be opened in Visual Studio 2017.
 Support for some project depends on the Visual Studio edition and installed components.

-## How to build and run the samples in Visual Studio on Windows
+## How to build and run the unit tests in Visual Studio on Windows

 1. Open the `CommServer.UA.ModelDesigner.sln` solution file using Visual Studio 2017.
 1. Hit `F6` to build all projects in the solution.